YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 #.
 In a browser, open the file artifacts/test/coverage/lcov-report/index.html to see the
    code coverage report.
 The report gives line and function coverage.

 #.
-Our application shouldn’t have any syntax errors--if they did, we should file a GitHub
+Our application shouldn't have any syntax errors--if they did, we should file a GitHub
-   ticket with Mojito, but let’s run the jslint command for both the application and our one mojit:
+   ticket with Mojito, but let's run the jslint command for both the application and our one mojit:

    ::